heliogoodbye/heliogoodbye/README.md

 # Oh, hello! 👋

-I'm **Stelly**, a Nashville-based graphic designer with **over 15 years** of self-taught WordPress development experience.
-With a passion for both design and roller derby, I have a deep understanding of the unique needs of sports teams and leagues.
-I am skilled in creating logos, illustrations, websites, and marketing materials that are both visually appealing and effective in communicating an organization's message.
-I'm also a highly motivated and creative individual who is always looking for new ways to push the boundaries of graphic design.
+I’m **Stelly**, a creative and passionate Nashville-based graphic designer with **15 years** of self-taught experience in WordPress development.
+I have a strong understanding of the WordPress platform and am skilled in creating custom themes, plugins, and widgets.
+I also create engaging and user-friendly website designs.
+I have a keen eye for detail and am always up-to-date on the latest design trends.
+I am passionate about helping my clients create beautiful and functional websites that meet their specific needs.

-I'm currently available for freelance projects on a limited basis.
+I’m currently available for freelance projects on a limited basis.

 ### Experience
 - Project management